-Interns will receive site-based supervision from a school psychologist that is credentialed/licensed for practice in the state in which they are completing internship.
-This individual must have completed a minimum of 3 years of independent, licensed/credentialed practice as a school psychologist in order to provide supervision.
+Interns will receive site-based supervision from a school psychologist that is credentialed and/or licensed for practice in the state in which they are completing internship.
+The supervising school psychologist must have completed a minimum of 3 years of independent, licensed/credentialed practice to provide supervision.
 The supervisor should be a regular employee or consultant of the district/agency.
 Interns should receive an average of 2 hours per week of site-based supervision based on full-time placement with most of it provided weekly, face-to-face.
+Interns should maintain a supervision agenda and proactively bring items to discuss with their internship site supervisor.
+Interns are encouraged to seek regular feedback on their skill development and performance during weekly site-based supervision.

-The site-based supervisor will evaluate student progress, communicate with the intern as appropriate to meet the goals of internship, and provide evaluation ratings to the university supervisor at least 2x/year.
+The site-based supervisor will provide ongoing feedback on student progress, communicate with the intern as appropriate to meet the goals of internship, and provide formal evaluation ratings to the university supervisor at the end of each semester of internship.
 The site-based supervisor will be supported by the agency to provide the minimum of 2 hours of weekly supervision necessary to facilitate completion of the internship.

-The intern should receive an average of 1-2 additional hours per week for training and professional learning.
-This can include group supervision, supervision by another professional (e.g., a social worker), case presentation, and observation of supervisor/leadership activities as they fit the intern's personalized internship plan.
+The intern should be granted an average of 1-2 additional hours per week for training and professional learning.
+This can include group supervision, supervision by another professional (e.g., a social worker), case presentation, engagement in professional development sessions, self-study, and/or observation of supervisor/leadership activities as they fit the intern's personalized internship plan.

 The student will be released for university supervision for 2-4 hours per month.
-University supervision of interns will be managed through meetings 1-2 times per month via Zoom.
-The university will also manage a web-based internship course site on D2L that includes group supervision and continuing education opportunities and student assignments (i.e., portfolio, internship paperwork, evaluations, and hours logs).
+University supervision of interns will be managed through meetings 1-2 times per month that are synchronous virtual sessions (e.g., held on Zoom).
+The University will also manage a web-based internship course site on D2L that includes group supervision materials and continuing education opportunities and student assignments (i.e., portfolio, internship paperwork, evaluations, and hours logs).

-The university Internship Coordinator will be responsible for coordinating placements, communicating with the agency and supervisor to ensure a quality experience, and providing additional supervision to the intern during university group supervision or on an as needed individual basis.
+The University Internship Coordinator will be responsible for coordinating placements, communicating with the agency and site-based supervisor to ensure a quality experience, and providing additional supervision to the intern during University group supervision or on an as needed individual basis.